galamo/javascript-103/readme.md

 # Class 17.3
-1. Write a function that recieve a string and check if the string length is longer than 20 characters, return "too long string", otherwise return the last character.
+1. Write a function that receive a string and check if the string length is longer than 20 characters, return "too long string", otherwise return the last character.
+2. Write a function that receive from the user 10 cars and print only the first and the last car